nehaprs/nehaprs.github.io/_posts/2025-08-11-bookrecos.md

 ---

-Books that can help us find meaning in our works as Omics Researchers **Neanderthal Man**
+Books that can help us find meaning in our work as Omics Researchers **Neanderthal Man**
 **Immortal Life of Henrietta Lacks**
-**The Emporer of All Maladies**
+**The Emperor of All Maladies**